OG-JCR/tableFormDuplicator/README.md

 3. **Relationship Fields**: Not duplicated as they require existing related tables
 4. **Lookup Fields**: Not duplicated as they depend on external table relationships
 5. **Complex FormStyleOptions**: Some advanced styling may need manual adjustment
+6. **Rules referencing excluded fields**: If you exclude a field that a rule depends on, the tool will drop those rule parts (and may drop the whole rule if it becomes unsafe).

 ## Best Practices